-The field team is working to develop new drilling targets and performed 2,100m of trenches and 1,400 soil samples from satellite targets of MDC project.
+The field team is working to develop new drilling targets and performed 4,647m of trenches and 2,525 soil samples from several satellite targets at the MDC project.

-The Environmental Impact Study ("EIS") for the MDC project is currently under assessment by NATURATINS.
-It is expected that the Preliminary License ("LP") will be issued shortly.
-After final approval and issuance of the LP by NATURATINS an application for the License of Installation/Construction ("LI") will follow.
+The Environmental Impact Study ("EIS") for the MDC project has been assessed by NATURATINS, the environmental state of Tocantins agency, and the corresponding Preliminary License (Licença Prévia-"LP") was issued in May this year.
+Currently, the company is expected to file the application for its License of Installation (Licença de Instalação-"LI") during Q4 this year.

-Cerrado is planning to drill some 33,700 metres of diamond drilling in its 2023 exploration drilling program to target potential areas to expand the Indicated and Inferred Resources in Serra Alta.
+Cerrado is currently executing a comprehensive program of some 24,000 metres of diamond drilling in its 2023 exploration drilling program to target potential areas to expand the Indicated and Inferred Resources in Serra Alta.